lucyellu/ai-tools/README.md

 - [LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory) - an open-source toolkit for pre-training, fine-tuning and deployment of Large Language Models (LLMs) and mutlimodal LLMs
 - [LLaMA-Adapter](https://github.com/OpenGVLab/LLaMA-Adapter) - a lightweight adaption method for fine-tuning Instruction-following and Multi-modal LLaMA models

-## Large Visual Language Models (LVLMs)
-- [Qwen-VL](https://github.com/QwenLM/Qwen-VL) - is the multimodal version of the large model series.
-Accepts image, text, and bounding box as inputs, outputs text and bounding box
-- [AnomalyGPT](https://github.com/CASIA-IVA-Lab/AnomalyGPT) - the LVLM based Industrial Anomaly Detection (IAD) method that can detect anomalies in industrial images without the need for manually specified thresholds
-- [IDEFICS](https://huggingface.co/blog/idefics) - an open-access VLM based on Flamingo.
-The model accepts arbitrary sequences of image and text inputs and produces text outputs, aiming to bring transparency to AI systems and serve as a foundation for open research in multimodal AI systems
-- [Prismer](https://shikun.io/projects/prismer) - a data- and parameter-efficient VLM that leverages an ensemble of diverse, pre-trained domain experts
-- [MiniGPT-4](https://minigpt-4.github.io/) - upload an image, and then use chat to identify what's in the picture and learn more about it
-- [MultiModal-GPT](https://github.com/open-mmlab/Multimodal-GPT) - a vision and language model for multi-round dialogue with humans; the model is fine-tuned from OpenFlamingo, with LoRA added in the cross-attention and self-attention parts of the language model
-- [LLaVA](https://llava-vl.github.io/) - a novel end-to-end trained large multimodal model that combines a vision encoder and Vicuna for general-purpose visual and language understanding
-- [TaskMatrix](https://github.com/microsoft/visual-chatgpt) - connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting

 ## Evaluation
 - [Arthur Bench](https://www.arthur.ai/blog/introducing-arthur-bench) - an open-source evaluation tool for comparing LLMs, prompts, and hyperparameters for generative text models